zevv/npeg/README.md

 collect selected parts of the input.
 PEGs are not unlike regular expressions, but offer more power and flexibility, and have less ambiguities.

+Here is a simple example showing NPegs functionality.
+The macro `peg` compiles a grammar definition into a function `match`, which is used to parse a string and place the key-value pairs into the Nim table `words`:

 ```nim
 import npeg, strutils, tables